Most people see passion and purpose like two peas in a pod.

 So, you can turn one of your passions into your purpose by using it to serve the greater good.

 If you dig deeper into Jay’s philosophy, passion is just one ingredient of four to create your purpose.
-Your purpose is the intersect between your passion, mission, profession, and vocation.
+Your purpose is the intersection between your passion, mission, profession, and vocation.

 While this format may apply to people who are still in their careers, the main takeaway for achieving your ideal retirement lifestyle is passion is something that serves you, and purpose is something that you do to serve others.